funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-Lsi1~OsNIP2;1~OsLsi1.md

     + In conclusion, the Si-induced down-regulation of Si transporter genes is controlled by shoot Si, not root Si, and the region between -327 and -292 in the OsLsi1 promoter is involved in this regulation of OsLsi1 expression in rice
     + Our results suggest that when overexpressed Lsi1 in cold-sensitive rice, it possibility regulates the transcription factor OsWRKY53 in addition to the genes involved in the ROS metabolism, thus mediating resistance to chilling stress
     + Overexpression of Lsi1 in cold-sensitive rice mediates transcriptional regulatory networks and enhances resistance to chilling stress
+    + Our results demonstrate that Lsi1 overexpression or interference causes changes in both miRNA expression and antioxidant capacity in rice, and therefore modulates rice tolerance to UV-B radiation
+    + In rice, the accumulation of Si is controlled by the low silicon rice 1 (Lsi1) gene; overexpression of Lsi1 (Lsi1-OX) increases Si uptake and accumulation, while the reverse is observed in Lsi1-RNA interference (Lsi1-RNAi) transgenic rice

 * **Connection**
     + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [An efflux transporter of silicon in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=An efflux transporter of silicon in rice%5BTitle%5D), Here we describe a previously uncharacterized gene, low silicon rice 2 (Lsi2), which has no similarity to Lsi1